unza-speech-lab/zambezi-voice/README.md

   - enable development of speech and language technologies like:
     - Automatic Speech Recognition (ASR)
     - Machine Translation (MT)
-    - Speech-To-Text Translation (STT)
+    - Speech Translation (ST)
-    - Multilingual Speech & Language Processing Tasks
+    - Multilingual Speech Recognition
   - serve as benchmark for academic and industry tools.
 We will create training/development/test splits for all task in consideration.

 ### 3. Languages